a1henu/tinytorch/README.md

 ### C++/CUDA Part

-To test the C++/CUDA code, you need to install GoogleTest first.
-This module is included in `third_patry` folder.
+To test the C++/CUDA code, you need to install [GoogleTest](https://github.com/google/googletest) first.
+This module is included in `third_party` folder.
 You can install it by running the following commands:

 ```bash
 git submodule update --init --recursive